 Information Technology and Services recommends that all students, faculty, and staff take the following counter-espionage steps to combat spyware:

 - Antivirus software: Install it and keep it updated.
 (See Antivirus Software advice)

 - Spyware removal software: Install and run spyware removal software on a regular basis.
-Further information about free spyware removal software is available on the Web at the links below.
+Further information about free spyware removal software is available at the links below.